bnb-chain/bnb-chain.github.io/docs/beaconchain/walletconnect.md

+---
+sidebar_label: Wallet Connect
+hide_table_of_contents: false
+sidebar_position: 2
+---

-# WalletConnect
+# Wallet Connect
 <!--<img src="../assets/walletconnect.svg" width="60"> -->
 The Beacon Chain Web Wallet supports connecting with external wallet providers via the [WalletConnect protocol](https://docs.walletconnect.org/tech-spec).

 WalletConnect allows the user to scan a QR code from the wallet app to unlock and use their wallet seamlessly in the web UI.